 Naturopathic doctors use conventional and naturopathic diagnostic tools for assessing health concerns and determining the most appropriate treatment program.
 The diagnostic tools used include:

-Comprehensive Laboratory TestingLaboratory testing, including urine analysis, blood work and saliva testing, is an essential aspect of a complete medical assessment.
+Comprehensive Laboratory Testing Laboratory testing, including urine analysis, blood work and saliva testing, is an essential aspect of a complete medical assessment.
 Your Naturopathic Doctor will use standard laboratory testing to provide them with further information for a complete assessment to find the root cause of your health concerns.

-Previous Medical Reports and Diagnostic TestingAll medical reports, such as MRIs, X-rays or scans are valuable assets your naturopathic doctor will use during an assessment of your health concerns.
+Previous Medical Reports and Diagnostic Testing All medical reports, such as MRIs, X-rays or scans are valuable assets your Naturopathic Doctor will use during an assessment of your health concerns.

-TreatmentYour Naturopathic doctor will use a range of different therapies to address your physical, mental and emotional health.
+Treatment Your Naturopathic doctor will use a range of different therapies to address your physical, mental and emotional health.
 The range of modalities all assist the body’s healing response, and they are often more effective when combined.
 At Greystones Health, however, we focus on diet and lifestyle changes.

-Botanical MedicineMedicinal plants have been, and will continue to be a valuable part of health care.
+Botanical Medicine Medicinal plants have been, and will continue to be a valuable part of health care.
 These plants and plant substances are highly effective and safe in the right dosage and when used correctly with other herbs and treatments.
 Herbs can be prepared in many forms – teas, tinctures or capsules.
-Naturopathic doctors are extensively trained in both the art and science of botanical medicine.
-Naturopathic doctors are currently the only health care providers in Canada to be regulated for the use of botanical medicine.
+Naturopathic Doctors are extensively trained in both the science of botanical medicine.
+Naturopathic Doctors are currently the only healthcare providers in Canada to be regulated for the use of botanical medicine.

-Traditional Chinese Medicine and AcupunctureThe key principle that defines and connects all of Chinese medicine is that of Chi, or vital energy.
+Traditional Chinese Medicine and Acupuncture The key principle that defines and connects all of Chinese Medicine is that of Chi, or vital energy.
 The chi of all organs must be in balance, neither too active nor too dormant, for a person to be healthy.
 The chi of the body’s organs and systems are all connected in meridians or channels that lie just under the skin.
-Your Naturopathic Doctor will use Eastern herbs andacupuncture to assist the body in achieving balance.
+Your Naturopathic Doctor may use acupuncture to assist the body in achieving balance.